ssenmosip/mosip-temp-documentation/FRS-Administrator-Services.md

 An admin can Deactivate or Decommission a Center through the Admin Portal.

 Deactivation refers to a temporary shut down while Decommission refers to a permanent shut down of the Center.
 Decommissioning a Center also automatically deactivates the Center.
-Both Deactivated or Decommissioned Center does not show up in the Pre-Registration UI and thus no appointments can be booked for such Centers.
+In cases, where a Center has some resources mapped to it (e.g. Machines, Devices or Users), the portal won't allow the Admin to decommission such a Center.

-Another difference between Deactivated and Decommissioned center is that a Deactivated center can later be Activated later through Admin Portal as required by the country.
+Difference between Deactivated and Decommissioned center is that a Deactivated center can later be Activated later through Admin Portal as required by the country.
 But a Decommissioned Center cannot be bought into commission again as decommission refers to a permanent shutdown.
 To reactivate such a Center (if decommissioned by mistake), the Admin must directly update the database through the back-end scripts.

 ### 5.2 Machine Management [**[↑]**](#table-of-contents)
 Admin Portal allows an Administrator to manage Machines the Country will use for taking Registration of the Residents.
 The definition of Machine is the device on which the registration Client is installed.
 Machine management includes Viewing, Creating, Editing, Activating, Deactivating and Decommission of Machines.
 An Administrator should have the role of a Zonal Admin/Global Admin to do this.
 An Admin can manage only Machines under his/her administrative zone.